IngeborgArdoe/training/foundation/exercise-05-1.md

-## Exercise 5.1: Evemts in Genus Apps
+## Exercise 5.1: Events in Genus Apps

 ### Commands and Events